The 100-year-old Protestant Church with the Rooster on top.

 Who passes in the rain

-Across the streets a group of kids were playing football in ankle deep water, as if the rain had called for a special kind of game.
-While another group sat under shelter by the road, watching us as we watched them.
+Across the streets a group of kids were playing football in ankle-deep water, as if the rain had called for a special kind of game.
+While another group sat under shelter by the road, watching us watch them.

 • Old taxi bike in the rain in Leksula.